sentinel-energy/friendly_data/doc/tutorial/example.rst

 when reading the corresponding file, you can simply add the key ``skip: n``.
-All datasets need not be included in the index, just that if a dataset is not included, it does not gain from the structured metadata already recorded in the *Friendly data registry*, but is otherwise perfectly valid; more details about the index file can be found at :ref:`index-file`.
+All datasets need not be included in the index, just that if a dataset is not included, it does not gain from the structured metadata already recorded in the *Friendly data registry*;
+more details about the index file can be found at :ref:`index-file`.